Friedrichshafen FF.27

 The Friedrichshafen FF.27 was a reconnaissance floatplane built in Germany during World War I.

 Design and development

 The FF.27 was a two-seat floatplane of mixed construction which had a single NAG 6-cyl 135hp piston engine mounted in the center nacelle.
-The tail empennage extended out from the fuselage via twin metal booms and the FF.27 had of pair of floats mounted under the center wing section.
+The tail empennage extended out from the fuselage via twin metal booms and the FF.27 had a pair of floats mounted under the center wing section.

 The first flight of the FF.27 took place in 1914, occurring in response to the Baltic Ostsee-Wettbewerb 1914 aviation contest.
 After the outbreak of WWI, the FF.27 was delivered to the Imperial German Navy and given the serial 62, being used for reconnaissance duties.